-The top ten positions will be filled from qualifying, then each of the top ten drivers will draw a card (the cards have numbers 1-10 on them) giving a starting spot on the grid for the $10,000 to win Short Track Shoot Out.
-Positions 11-20 will be taken from heat races with another card draw setting these positions, positions 21-22 will come from a last chance race (there will be a "C" main if needed), positions 23, 24, 25 and 26 will come from provisionals given to the top four drivers in the Open Series points that do not make the race.
+The top eighteen positions will be filled from qualifying, then each of the top ten drivers will draw a card (the cards have numbers 1-10 on them) giving a starting spot on the grid for the $10,000 to win Short Track Shoot Out.
+Positions 11-18 start according to where they qualified.
+Positions 18-22 will come from the B Main (there will be a "C" main if needed), positions 23, 24, 25 and 26 will come from provisionals given to the top four drivers in the Open Series points that do not make the race.
 Note, if no provisionals are used we will take more cars from the "B" main.

 Open Late Model Rules